 So what kinds of jobs will AI create?

 In several industries, AI will simply reshape the kinds of jobs that are available.
 And in many cases, these new jobs will be more engaging than the repetitive tasks of the past.
 In manufacturing, workers who had previously been tied to the production line, watching for defective products all day long, can be redeployed in more productive pursuits — like improving processes by acting on insights gleaned from AI-based sensor and vision platforms.
 Of course, these are more specialized tasks and retraining or uptraining may be necessary for workers to effectively fulfill these new roles — something both companies and individuals will need to address sooner than later.

 AI-based solutions in any industry generate massive amounts of data, often from heterogeneous sources.
 Effectively harnessing the power of all this data requires human skills.
-Deep learning scientists have come to understand that context is critical for training effective machine learning models — and humans are necessary to annotate this data to provide context in ambiguous situations and help cover all the real-world variations an AI system will encounter.
+Deep learning scientists have come to understand that context is critical for training effective machine learning algorithms— and humans are necessary to annotate this data to provide context in ambiguous situations and help cover all the real-world variations an AI system will encounter.
 To that end, Appen employs over 40,000 remote contractors a month to perform data annotation for our clients, drawing from a pool of over 1 million skilled annotators worldwide.
 These jobs wouldn’t exist without the deep learning technology that makes AI possible.
 As scientists and developers make huge advances in technology, businesses and workers may need to learn new technological skills to stay competitive.

 AI is helping drive job creation in cybersecurity